athene (from Greek goddess of wisdom, Pallas Athene, to whom the owl was a sacred bird) cunicularia (burrower)

 Hammond, Indiana — 110th Street and State Line Road

-All summer long, this bird hung around in a narrow power-line corridor wedged between a blue-collar residential area and Interstate 90.
+All summer long, this bird hung around in a narrow power-line corridor wedged between a residential area and Interstate 90.
 Every time I called the hot line, it was reported.
 I felt like I should probably go down and see it, but I kept putting it off.
 I finally decided that if the bird was going to stay forever, I might as well give it a shot.

 I drove down through an unappealing section of Chicago, full of industries and tiny homes.
 I found the spot and parked on State Line Road (on the Indiana side).
 I strolled into the field under the high-tension wires.